-Finder’s Fee: Any court employee who refers a court reporter candidates to the Court for employment is eligible to receive a finder’s fee if the following occur:
+Finder’s Fee: Any court employee who refers a court reporter candidate to the Court for employment is eligible to receive a finder’s fee if the following occur:

 Reasonable Accommodation: Pursuant to the Americans with Disabilities Act Amendments Act of 2008, as amended, applicants requiring reasonable accommodation for any part of the application and hiring process may contact Human Resources.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.